 Current Account in Greece averaged -1036.36 EUR Million from 1997 until 2020, reaching an all time high of 2656.79 EUR Million in July of 2013 and a record low of -4730.32 EUR Million in December of 2007.
 This page provides the latest reported value for - Greece Current Account - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Greece Current Account - data, historical chart, forecasts and calendar of releases - was last updated on September of 2020.

-Current Account in Greece is expected to be 1250.00 EUR Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Current Account in Greece to stand at -780.00 in 12 months time.
-In the long-term, the Greece Current Account is projected to trend around -650.00 EUR Million in 2021, according to our econometric models.
+Current Account in Greece is expected to be -1690.00 EUR Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Current Account in Greece to stand at -520.00 in 12 months time.
+In the long-term, the Greece Current Account is projected to trend around -920.00 EUR Million in 2021 and -650.00 EUR Million in 2022, according to our econometric models.